Packaging Design Research for the ‘Way we Shop’

 - Never ask consumers how they would improve a design

 They’re not design experts and you want their reactions, not their solutions.
 Research should identify what is happening and where things may be going wrong.
-Packaging is creative and asking people to design your packs is asking for trouble.
+Packaging design is a creative process and asking people to design your packs is surely asking for trouble.

 We hope you find this article interesting.
 Visit our website for further information on our packaging design research services and PackProbe (our specialist pack testing tool).